 The solid wood is usually pricey and depending on the source, it can be difficult to transport.
 This, plus the farming costs, means the real wood prices often soar above the engineered wood competitors of similar pieces of furniture.

 Especially with things like a dining table, the wide solid piece of wood can warp and expand over time being exposed to humidity.
 The wood is difficult to repair after this damage but it is possible.

 You do have to regularly care for your real wood furniture by keeping it dust-free.
 The finish also needs to be maintained.
-Every six weeks or so you may need to polish it, but overall, it’s not too demanding.
-You will need to put a durable topcoat on furniture that’s in a sunny room for instance because otherwise, your furniture could suffer discoloration due to the ultraviolet rays of the sun.
+You may need to polish it every six weeks, but overall, it’s not too demanding.
+For instance, you will need to put a durable topcoat on furniture that’s in a sunny room because otherwise, your furniture could suffer discoloration due to the sun’s ultraviolet rays.

 As with most high-quality things, it’s dense and therefore heavier.
 This makes it more difficult to maneuver a solid wood piece of furniture.

-While this may seem like a big disadvantage, you must remember that while it’s easier to nick or scratch a finish on solid wood, it’s also easier to repair it compared to a damaged surface on an engineered wood piece of furniture.
+While this may seem a big disadvantage, you must remember that while it’s easier to nick or scratch a finish on solid wood, it’s also easier to repair than a damaged surface on an engineered wood piece of furniture.
 The finish can also be left in a damaged state to look “shabby chic” or “rustic” so it does depend on how you look at this.
 It might not be such a con.